GraphCast: Learning skillful medium-range global weather forecasting: Introduction

-However, NWPs \textit{do not} scale well with increasing amounts of available data.
-Today there are vast archives of weather and climatological observations, but traditionally there have been few direct means for these data to improve the quality of forecast models.
-The primary way that NWP methods are improved is through highly trained experts manually innovating better models, algorithms, and approximations, which is a time-consuming and costly process.
+But while traditional NWP scales well with compute, its accuracy does not improve with increasing amounts of historical data.
+There are vast archives of weather and climatological data, e.g. ECMWF's MARS \cite{mars_userdoc}, but until recently there have been few practical means for using such data to directly improve the quality of forecast models.
+Rather, NWP methods are improved by highly trained experts innovating better models, algorithms, and approximations, which can be a time-consuming and costly process.

-By contrast, ML methods generally \textit{do} scale well with data.
-Across a wide range of scientific domains, ML-based methods can increase in accuracy as greater, higher-quality data becomes available, often at a much lower computational budget.
-In weather forecasting, ML systems are beginning to improve on NWP-based forecasting models, especially in regimes where traditional methods are relatively poor.
-Examples include sub-seasonal heat wave prediction \citep{lopez2022global} and precipitation nowcasting, both with and without NWP information \citep{shi2017deep, sonderby2020metnet, ravuri2021skilful, espeholt2022deep}.